Your Credit Score

 Back to the topHalifax Landlord Insurance can provide cover to protect your property and contents that belong to you.
 It also provides cover for loss of rental and alternative accommodation plus cover for accidental damage to the building and its fixtures and fittings.

-You can also add property owner’s liability cover which can protect you if a person is injured or if there is damage to the property, due to negligence.
+You can also add property owner’s liability cover that can protect you if a person is injured, or if there is damage to the property due to negligence.

 You can find out more about Landlord Insurance here.